zimolzak/psci-resource-proposal/README.md

   stakeholders may suggest changes to the inclusion and exclusion criteria to the developers, who will revise the e-trigger code.

-- The new revised e-trigger will be run, the same process of chart review to check for accuracy and clinical relevance will be repeated, and any changes recommended will be made to the e-trigger.
+- The newly revised e-trigger will be run, the same process of chart review to check for accuracy and clinical relevance will be repeated, and any changes recommended will be made to the e-trigger.
 This process will be repeated until the accuracy and clinical relevance reach or exceed the agreed threshold.

-- Once the e-trigger has been optimized and clinicians give confirmation of its accuracy to retrieve data identifying opportunities for diagnostic safety improvements, this actionable information will be communicated to stakeholders (especially quality and safety personnel), who will need to become knowledgeable on how
+- Once the e-trigger has been optimized and clinicians confirm its accuracy to retrieve data identifying opportunities for diagnostic safety improvements, this actionable information will be communicated to stakeholders (especially quality and safety personnel), who will need to become knowledgeable on how